Andrea Pacheco

 Conflict Resolution Specialist

-Ona earned her B.A. in communication studies and relational conflict management from St Cloud State University.
-She brings 14 years of experience in community mediation, Restorative Justice and project coordination and design, with Advanced trainings in Family and Elder Mediation, De-Escalation, Agricultural Mediation and Restorative Justice.
-Ona is a is a passionate believer in the power of mediation and Restorative Justice to open lines of communication, allowing all parties to have a voice and actively work toward resolution that meet the needs of all.
+Ona is a passionate believer in the power of mediation and Restorative Justice to open lines of communication, allowing all parties to have a voice and actively work toward resolutions that meet the needs of all.

-Ona and her husband live in Goldendale, Washington where they enjoy hiking, riding horses and kayaking in the abundant wilderness of the Columbia Gorge.
+Ona and her husband live in Goldendale, Washington, where they enjoy hiking, riding horses, and kayaking in the abundant wilderness of the Columbia Gorge.

 Gemma Vasquez